EDITORIAL ADVISORY BOARD 2015

 - Paul Kurtz, partner and chief operating officer, Good Harbor Consulting

-Rich Baich is principal for security and privacy at Deloitte and Touche.
+Rich Baich is Wells Fargo's EVP/chief information security officer.
+Formerly, he was principal for security and privacy at Deloitte and Touche.
 He has led multi-national teams designing, implementing, measuring and advising organizations to effectively and efficiently balance risk, technology and data management decisions with data protection risks, regulatory compliance issues, privacy and security controls.
 Baich is former CISO at ChoicePoint where he held enterprise-wide responsibility for information and technology security.
 Previously, he held leadership positions within NSA, McAfee and the FBI.
 In 2005, Baich authored "Winning as a CISO," a security executive leadership guidebook.Greg Bell is global information protection and security lead partner at KPMG LLP.
 Formerly he was senior security architect, The Coca-Cola Co., and the lead network and systems administrator for Eaton Corporation's Supercharger Division.

-Jaime Chanaga is chairman and CEO of The CSO Board LLC, a consulting firm dedicated to helping leaders solve critical strategic issues and make lasting substantial improvements in their performance.
-Chanaga is a co-author of the book "Corporate Security in the Information Age.
+Jaime Chanaga is a global consultant and trusted adviser to leading companies and organizations on issues of strategy, cybersecurity, and risk management.
+Formerly, he was chairman and CEO of The CSO Board LLC, a consulting firm dedicated to helping leaders solve critical strategic issues and make lasting substantial improvements in their performance.
+Chanaga is a co-author of the book Corporate Security in the Information Age.
 You can read his blog on business, strategy, technology, security and executive insights.
 Chanaga is an avid reader and enjoys listening to jazz music and playing the piano.

 Rufus Connell is an industry research director with the Frost & Sullivan North America Information & Communications Technologies Practice.
 He oversees global production of market research and consulting deliverables in the network security and retail spaces.